International Students

 • Once you have made your deposit, complete the following forms:

-Notes regarding International Students:
+Notes Regarding International Students

 • The above timeline is an approximation of a year before a term at UVF begins; the timeline is subject to alterations and has no effect on the speed or efficiency of other countries’ governments during the F-1 Visa process.